Thejaswee-Git/SQL-Data-Warehouse-Project/README.md

 # SQL-Data-Warehouse-Project
-Building a Modern Data Warehouse with SQL Server, including ETL Processes, Data Modeling and Analytics.
+Building a Modern Data Warehouse with SQL Server, including ETL Processes and Data Modeling.